 Uses the sneakers as an economical way to work with a type of morphic serial imagery.
 They also record types of traces of use (mud, scuffs, paint, or wear.)
-In production (wearing the shoes for five years), I have separated the uses for each pair so that there is a distinction in the type of wear visible on the shoe.
+In production (wearing the same make of shoes for five years), each pair was worn only for a unique use case (running, gardening, painting etc) so that there are distinctive types of wear visible on the shoes.

 The idea for having the shoes look as if they are dropping came from the saying ‘Waiting for the other shoe to drop.’
-Aesthetics are necessarily simultaneous with human action — even if this action is limited to ‘paying attention.’
+Aesthetics are only possible through action — even if this action is limited to ‘paying attention.’
 However, typically, the actions related to an aesthetic event are more broad, ranging from thought and communication to wider social and political action.
 So in this way, the aesthetic is located as a fulcrum (between people) of agency in a broader sense.
-The wallpaper provides a picture which one can consider value judgement in relation to this exchange.
+The wallpaper wraps a picture around value judgment in relation to this exchange.